Seby Zavala Player Props: White Sox vs. Mariners

 Seby Zavala At The Plate

-- Zavala has reached base via a hit in 12 games this season (of 32 played), and had multiple hits in three of those games.
+- In 36.4% of his 33 games this season, Zavala has picked up at least one hit.
+He's also had three multi-hit games.

-- Looking at the 32 games he has played this year, he's hit a home run in three of them (9.4%), and in 4% of his trips to the dish.
+- Looking at the 33 games he has played this season, he's hit a long ball in three of them (9.1%), and in 3.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.